NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

     Assume that the image features in the input nvm file were saved without being shifted to be relative to the optical center of the camera.

+--isis-cnet <string (default="")>
+    Load a control network having interest point matches from this binary file in the ISIS jigsaw format.
+See also ``--nvm``.

 --gcp-file
     Display the GCP pixel coordinates for this GCP file (implies ``--view-matches``).
 Also save here GCP if created from the